Add to favorites:

 For organisations

-- Increased reputation and visibility of participating organisations in terms of hosting excellence research projects towards the general public and possible future students;
+- Increased reputation and visibility of participating organisations in terms of hosting excellent research projects towards the general public and possible future students;

 - Researchers’ work made more tangible, concrete, accessible, and thus opening research and science to all;

-- Improved outreach to all audiences, and notably those who do not have an easy access to science and research activities;
+- Improved outreach to all audiences across Europe, and notably those who do not have an easy access to science and research activities;

 - Better communication of R&I results and activities to society, increased and strengthened opportunities for citizens’ engagement.